DanylZhang/VPS/README.md

 you are most likely to use or at least change ssh from port 22 to a random port.

-You can also specify you own username and password, run `./CentOS-pptp-setup.sh -h` for help.
+You can also specify you own username and password, run `./CentOS-pptp-setup.sh -h` *or* `sudo bash Ubuntu-pptp-setup.sh -h` for help.